BlakeRivers25/SCDV490-FinalProject-BlakeRivers/README.md

 #### What Each File Is
 *Data Sets:*  Holds the datasets that are used for this project.

-*README.md:*  This file you're reading.
-Explains what everything does and how it works.
+*README.md:*  Explains what everything does and how it works.

 *analysis.ipynb:*  Jupyter notebook that runs analysis on my datasets and creats graphs.